tatarko/Presto/README.md

 # Presto templating engine

-MongoAR is simple library that allows you to use active record pattern on the [MongoDB](http://www.mongodb.org) databases and their tables.
-It also provides simple yet powerful query builder for simple building of search criteria for `MongoCollection::find()` and `MongoCollection::findOne()` methods.
+Presto is simple and lightweight php templating engine based on the syntax of twig.
+It was built as part for `Opiner CMS` framework but become solo project that you can use as composer package in your own project.

 ## Requirements